thisstillwill/INFO20003-S1-2020/README.md

 ## Contents

-* `Assignments` - Directory containing assignment files.
+- `Assignments/` - Directory containing assignment files.
 Individual assignments are located in subfolders and denoted using the number of the assignment:

 ```
 .